 1. Quality Preparation

-The hard work for any sports season begins with the preseason training which is very intensive.
-No body likes this season, as the work and training required is often very boring and painful.
-But this has to be done for the athletes to be optimally prepared for the rigours of the competitive phase.
-The endurance, strength, speed and skill volumes must be done.
+The hard work for any sports season begins with intensive preseason training.
+No one likes this season, as the work and training required are often very boring and painful.
+But this has to be done for the athletes to be optimally prepared for the rigors of the competitive phase.
+The endurance, strength, speed, and skill volumes must be done.

-Not just the volume of work, but how much quality is put into the preparation phase is vital as well.
-When players cut corners and put in training at face value without their heart and soul, it will show up later in the competition as fatigue, injuries or lack of sharpness in their performance.
+The volume of work and the quality of the preparation phase are vital as well.
+When players cut corners and take training at face value without their heart and soul, it will show up later in the competition as fatigue, injuries, or a lack of sharpness in their performance.
 Peak performance in sports cannot be possible under such circumstances.
 Therefore, the quality of preseason preparation is even more important in youth sports.

 Very often in schools, the playing seasons for many sports start almost immediately when the school year starts.
-With our children away for long vacations, our athletes very often return to school to face competitions with very little training time.
-Team play, fitness building and mental preparation are supposed to be done in 2-3 weeks, which in a sports world is almost impossible and impractical.
+With our children away for long vacations, our athletes usually return to school to facbeginsetitions with very little training time.
+Team play, fitness building, and mental preparation are supposed to be done in 2 to 3 weeks, which in the sports world is almost impossible and impractical.

-This kind of preparation is also detrimental to the development of our children.
-Under these circumstances, coaches and teachers (and parents if possible) have a very important responsibility to ensure that our athletes are well prepared for competition.
-Training programmes for sports ought to be drawn up and implemented at year’s end previously.
-Our athletes need to understand that that their season effectively began when their examinations are over.
-With a training programme started, coaches and teachers can than instruct athletes about a vacation training programme as well.
+This kind of preparation is also detrimental to our children’s development.
+Under these circumstances, coaches and teachers (and parents, if possible) have a very important responsibility to ensure our athletes are well-prepared for competition.
+Training programs for sports ought to be drawn up and implemented at year’s end.
+Our athletes must understand that their season effectively begins when their examinations are over.
+With a training program started, coaches and teachers can also instruct athletes about a vacation training program.

 Each athlete should have one whereby, they can do something to improve their playing abilities during their break away from school.
-It could include things like maintain a certain standard of fitness through endurance activities like cycling, running or swimming, playing catch and pitching in the backyard with their siblings, or even individual practices to improve certain skills.
-The main thing here is to preserve and improve what has been attained in the preceding season, so that athletes do not return back to school and start from scratch.
+It could include maintaining certain fitness standards through endurance activities like cycling, running, swimming, playing catch, pitching in the backyard with their siblings, or even individual practices to improve certain skills.
+The main thing here is to preserve and enhance what has been attained in the preceding season so that athletes do not return to school and start from scratch.
 Simply planning and training this way will ensure quality preparation for the sports teams to attain peak performance in sports later.

 2. Mastering Individual Skills

-In all sports and games, certain skill sets and skills are considered basic and necessary.
+Certain skill sets and skills are considered basic and necessary in all sports and games.
 Athletes must achieve these before they can play at a higher level later.
 For example, in basketball, dribbling and executing a proper lay-up are crucial.
-Throwing, catching and fielding skills are a must in baseball and softball.
-The push-pass and receiving a pass are necessary skills in hockey and floor ball.
+Throwing, catching, and fielding skills are a must in baseball and softball.
+The push-pass and receiving a pass are necessary skills in hockey and floorball.
 The list goes on.

-In preseason training, or at the earliest playing stage, these essential skills must be made known to our young players, and all efforts and time must be spent on mastering these basic skills.
+These essential skills must be taught to our young players in preseason training at the earliest playing stage.
+Allrts and time must be spent on mastering these basic skills.
 Without these skills, a coach will find it very difficult to execute more complex team plays to achieve peak performance in sports.

-If strikers cannot even control a long pass from a teammate, how can we expect the same player to hold up the ball well up field against oppositions defenders and execute lay-off passed to oncoming teammates in support.
+If strikers cannot even control a long pass from a teammate, how can we expect the same player to hold up the ball well upfield against opposition defenders and execute lay-off passes to oncoming teammates in support?
 Therefore, it will be wise for coaches to develop these skills early and also for players to keep improving themselves in these skills even though they might feel that they are good enough already.

-Even at professional levels, these basic skills for their sports is important for peak performance in sports.
+Even at professional levels, these basic skills for their sports are important for peak performance in sports.
 The repertoire of skills required and the intensity of how these skills are performed at the highest levels are even more acute.
-At the highest levels where opponents are very evenly match in all areas, one mistake can often result in a win or loss.
-It is even more important for professionals to master all the skills required of the game or sports.
+At the highest levels, where opponents are evenly matched, one mistake can often result in a win or loss.
+It is even more important for professionals to master all the skills required for the game or sports.
 Only under such intense conditions can peak performance in sports be possible.

 3. High Fitness Levels

-But if you are fitter than your opponent who have just out-dribbled you, you will be able to track back fast enough to cover your position again.
-This edge in fitness for youth is very important at the later stages of the game too, as players tend to tire faster at this age.
-A fitter team will definitely be able to prevail and score more later in the game.
-Players at this age need to be convinced of this need for fitness, and be encouraged to do whatever they can to attain the highest level of fitness possible.
+But if you are fitter than your opponent who has out-dribbled you, you can track back fast enough to cover your position again.
+This edge in fitness for youth is also very important at the later stages of the game, as players tend to tire faster at this age.
+A fitter team will be able to prevail and score more later in the game.
+Players at this age need to be convinced of this fitness need and encouraged to do whatever they can to attain the highest level of fitness possible.

 How about professionals?
-Without a doubt, professional athletes are expected to possess fitness at the highest levels.
-If they are not, their opponents will be and consequently, they will outperform them and reach their peak performance in sports.
-Generally speaking, professional sportsmen know how to get into great shape and maintain that till the end of the season.
+Professional athletes are expected to possess fitness at the highest levels.
+If they are not, their opponents will be, and consequently, they will outperform them and reach their peak performance in sports.
+Generally speaking, professional sportsmen know how to get into great shape and maintain that until the end of the season.
 Their physical bodies are also in the best state to be developed to their fullest potential.

 4. Understanding Overall Team Play

 The next factor of great importance in achieving peak performance in sports is understanding the overall team play by the players.
 Imagine a coach telling his charges to clear the balls down the flanks in any invasion game.
-You will be surprise how many players actually understand why they are told to do this.
-More often than not, the players will just do what is required or told by the coaches.
+How many players understand why they are told to do this will surprise you.
+More often than not, the players will do what the coach requires or suggests.
 The understanding behind their action is very often very little.

-They might not know that by playing the ball down the flanks or wing, it actually forces the opponents defence to spread wider, thus leaving more gaps in the middle for the attacker to exploit subsequently.
-Another statistically advantage is that plays down the flanks generally result in the attacker getting the ball back if it is knocked out of bound.
-That is why, you often hear players or coaches shouting to their charges to ‘throw it down the line’.
+They might not know that playing the ball down the flanks or wing usually causes the opponent’s defense to spread wider, thus leaving more gaps in the middle for the attacker to exploit.
+Another statistical advantage is that playing down the flanks generally results in the attacker getting the ball back if locked out of bounds, which is why you often hear players or coaches shouting at their charges to ‘throw it down the line’.

-Young players love the direct route to goal and very often that means playing through the middle.
-Whatever is taught in tactics to the players, coaches must make every effort to explain and make sure that all the players understand the tactical significance of their plays.
-This form of coaching if done properly, makes the players better players and improve their decision making on the pitch.
-And we are always looking for more thinking players in our pitch which will give the team a higher chance of achieving peak performance in sports.
+Young players love the direct route to goal, which often means playing through the middle.
+Whatever tactics are taught to the players, coaches must try to explain and ensure that all the players understand the tactical significance of their plays.
+This form of coaching, if done properly, makes the players better players and improves their decision-making on the pitch.
+We are always looking for more thinking players in our pitch, giving the team a higher chance of achieving peak performance in sports.

 5. Filling Up Key Positions of the Team

-The fifth factor that can produce peak performance in sports is actually finding the right players to fill up the most key positions of the team first.
-In any sport teams, there will be key positions that must be filled first.
-The point guard in a basketball team is the driver of the team. he controls all plays.
-A centre in ice-hockey is pivot in both defense and attack, hence he must be the best and fittest and most abled player.
-The catcher in baseball is the key man, as he dictates and calls the pitches, and also sees the entire fielding situation.
+The fifth factor that can produce peak performance in sports is acting on the right players to fill those key positions first.
+In any sports team, there will be key positions that must be filled first.
+The point guard in a basketball team is the team’s driver.
+He and Ntrols all play.
+A center in ice hockey is a pivot in defense and attack.
+Hence, he must be the best fit, test, and most abled player.
+The catcher in baseball is the key man, as he dictates and calls the pitches and sees the entire fielding situation.

 These key positions must be filled first, even if it means fielding someone out of position.
-I use to have a very talented and strong striker who loves to score goals.
-Unfortunately, I also have a big gap in goal-keeping and he happens to be the best handler of balls in the team.
-After much persuasion and sacrifice, he finally converted to a goal-keeper.
-Thanks to his selfless act, the team did extremely well as very few goals were scored against us.
+I used to have a very talented and strong striker who loved to score goals.
+Unfortunately, I also have a big gap in goalkeeping, and he is the best ball-handler on the team.
+After much persuasion and sacrifice, he finally converted to a goalkeeper.
+Thanks to his selfless act, the team did extremely well, as very few goals were scored against us.

 6. Minimise Errors in Games

 In sports these days, errors often decide the outcome of the game.
-Errors will be more plentiful at youth and children levels.
-The fact that children are playing at lower technical and tactical levels makes it inevitable that errors will be made.
-The team that makes the fewest errors in any game will generally perform at their peak.
-Its a mentality that must be drilled into players to make the fewest error individually as well as as a team.
+Errors are more plentiful at youth and children’s levels.
+The fact that children are playing at lower technical and tactical levels makes errors inevitable.
+The team that makes the fewest errors in any game will generally perform at its peak.
+It’s a mentality that must be drilled into players to make the fewest errors individually as well as as a team.

-If you do not believe this, watch your next game with a watchful eye over how goals or points are scored.
-More often than not, you will realize that a goal started from an error from the opponents somewhere.
-Or a point or run is a result of some players fumbling the ball.
-Making many silly errors will not lead a team to peak performance in sports.
+If you do not believe this, watch your next game carefully over how goals or points are scored.
+You will often realize that a goal started from an error from the opponents somewhere.
+Or a point or run result from some players fumbling the ball.
+Making silly errors will not lead a team to peak performance in sports.

 A team that is doing well makes the fewest errors.
-So coaches, make sure you train your players to understand this and do the right things in the game.
-Show them evidence through videos or live games, and they will be convinced that the team with the fewest errors win games and peak in their sports performance.
+So coaches, train your players to understand this and do the right things in the game.
+Show them evidence through videos or live games, and they will be convinced that the team with the fewest errors wins and peaks their sports performance.